-The COVID-19 pandemic continues to impact industries and supply chains around the world, and government imposed restrictions in Canada continue to evolve.
+The COVID-19 pandemic continues to impact industries and supply chains around the world.
 Near the end of the fourth quarter of 2021, Canada began to experience a surge in new COVID-19 infections driven by the omicron variant.
 As a result, restaurants in certain provinces were mandated to limit their capacity in December 2021 and dining rooms in Ontario and Quebec were mandated to temporarily close in January 2022.
-By March 2022, many of these restrictions were significantly reduced, however, some pandemic-related restrictions remained in place.
-In response to the ongoing effects of the pandemic, the Company has taken significant steps to strengthen its overall business, which included streamlining menus, reviewing menu item profitability, improving its digital platform, testing and introducing higher efficiency, lower labour kitchen equipment, executing various cost saving measures and more importantly investing in its people and franchise partners.
+By March 2022, many of these restrictions were reduced or lifted.
+In response to the ongoing effects of the pandemic, the Company has taken significant steps to strengthen its overall business, which included streamlining menus, reviewing menu item profitability, improving its digital platform, testing and introducing higher efficiency staffing scheduling models, implementing smart kitchen equipment that requires less labour, executing various cost saving measures and more importantly investing in its people and franchise partners.